shawnyama/zelda-timelines/src/data/GUIDE.md

 #### Adding your own events
 - If you have some sort of event(s) that you want to add to the `Events` or `Eras` enumerators feel free to add them
 - Do not add to the `GameIds` enumerator
-#### Misc.
+#### How your edits are saved
+- Your work in StackBlitz is saved in browser (local storage).
+If you clear your browser data your work will be erased.
+- If I decide to update this guide or anything in this "create mode" version of the website (what you are editing now), your progress will be erased.
+  - Therefore I will update this version as little as possible.
+If I decide to update this, it will occur on the 1st day of the any month.
+So your progress is in danger on the 1st day of every month.
+- **If you really don't want to risk losing your progress** download the files you've edited (follow Step 3.1) so in case your progress is gone here you can copy it back in
-- Some programming lingo you may want to lookup:
+#### Some programming lingo you may want to lookup:
   - string
   - list/array
   - object
   - enumerator
   - comment
-- Your work in StackBlitz is saved in browser (local storage).
-So if you clear your browser data your work will be erased.

 ### 2c.
 Subgraphs (advanced)
 This step may be optional or not needed for your timeline.